 This intensive, interactive four-and-a-half-day pharmaceutical formulation and processing training course is designed to allow aspiring Qualified Persons and other pharmaceutical technology professionals to understand the key quality requirements of non-sterile dosage forms such as tablets, capsules, liquids, topical medicines and inhalation products.

 Pharmaceutical Formulation and Processing – Part 2

-This intensive, interactive four-and-a-half-day pharmaceutical training course is designed to provide aspiring QPs and other pharmaceutical professionals with the knowledge they need to understand the key quality requirements of parenteral products.
+This intensive, interactive five-day pharmaceutical training course is designed to provide aspiring QPs and other pharmaceutical professionals with the knowledge they need to understand the key quality requirements of parenteral products.

 On both courses we teach you the important formulation requirements for each of these products and how those requirements influence the performance of the medicine in the body.
 We also teach you the key processing steps in the production of these dosage forms, critical process control points, process monitoring requirements, what can go wrong during the processing of medicinal products and the potential consequences of the safety, quality and efficiency of the medicine.